Conny van Rietschoten: Whitbread Round the World Race

-In 1948 Conny van Rietschoten and his friend Morin Scott sailed their Dragon class yacht Gerda from Cowes England across the North Sea to Arendal to compete in that year's Dragon Gold Cup world championship.
+In 1948, Conny van Rietschoten and his friend Morin Scott sailed their Dragon class yacht Gerda from Cowes England across the North Sea to Arendal to compete in that year's Dragon Gold Cup world championship.
 They did not win, but Crown Prince Olaf of Norway proclaimed the two sailors the best at the regatta for sailing by far the furthest distance.

-On 17 December 2013, Conny van Rietschoten died in Portugal.
+On 17 December 2013, Conny van Rietschoten died of a stroke in Portugal.

 Legacy

-Since the 1980s the Conny van Rietschoten Trophy has been awarded each year to recognise the best Dutch sailor.
+Since the 1980s, the Conny van Rietschoten Trophy has been awarded each year to recognise the best Dutch sailors.